eytans/process-fun-rs/README.md

 ## Features

 - Simple `#[process]` attribute macro for marking functions to create an additional version that runs in separate processes
-- Automatic serialization/deserialization of function arguments and return values
+- Automatic serialization/deserialization of function return values
 - Type-safe process communication
 - Error handling with custom error types
 - Debug mode for troubleshooting process execution